Age Suggestion

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Cut swiss cheese into long, thin slices to reduce the choking risk and make it easier for baby to self-feed.
+Offer pasteurized swiss cheese cut into long, flat slices to reduce the choking risk and make it easier for baby to self-feed.
 If you want to use swiss cheese in melted form, opt for shredded swiss cheese and sprinkle sparingly, as large globs of melted cheese can be difficult for young babies to chew and manage in the mouth.
 Avoid offering any kind of cheese in cubes and large chunks.

-At this age you can move back up in size to long, thin slices so that the toddler can practice tearing and taking bites.
-Alternatively, you can continue to offer bite-sized pieces cut from a thin slice or shredded cheese.
-After 12 months of age, you can also melt the cheese over bread, tortillas, pasta, beans, or vegetables.
-Just make sure the cheese isn’t too hot, but also hasn’t cooled so much that it re-hardens or get clumpy.
+Offer long, flat slices so that the toddler can practice tearing and taking bites, or serve bite-sized pieces cut from a flat slice or shredded cheese.
+At this age, you can also melt the cheese over bread, tortillas, pasta, beans, or vegetables.
+Just make sure the cheese isn’t too hot, but also hasn’t cooled so much that it re-hardens or gets clumpy.

 Our Team